-Birds of Passage never looses focus of the family, culture and Wayúu traditions in a journey where money, wealth and power slowly strip back individuals and communities.
-It is this exploration of identity and culture that make Birds of Passage a very different film to previous stories based on the emerging Columbian drugs trade of the 60’s and 70’s.
-This is a film that understands the social impact of a drugs trade born from cultures of differing values and ideas, and the eventual interface of the opposing worlds.
+Birds of Passage never looses the focus of family, culture and Wayúu traditions.
+Despite encapsulating a much larger journey, where money, wealth and power slowly strip back individuals and communities.
+Creating a film in which stereotypes of Columbian drug trafficking never come to the fore.
+Ultimately focussing on the social and personal impact of a drugs trade born from cultures of differing values and ideas.
+And the eventual interface of two opposing worlds in creating a destruction of culture and community.

-Character studies are beautifully rendered, as we see the traditions of a culture built on talismans, honour and live stock, replaced by cars, guns and financial business.
+Character studies are beautifully rendered throughout.
+As we see a culture built on tradition, replaced by cars, guns and financial business.
 Affecting each of the key characters and communities in different ways.
 While stripping them all of cultural norms and safety of their indigenous lives.
-No character fully understanding the eventual loss and destruction of identity that the trade and increasing conflict will bring.
-Until it is too late.
+With no individual fully understanding the eventual loss and destruction of the drugs trade, until it is too late.
 The birds, celebrated by Wayúu culture also acting as omens of the change and destruction that is to come.

 The interface between tradition and invading Western ideals is further enhanced by the films beautiful cinematography.
 Intertwining the rich cultural celebrations and traditions of a proud people, against stark and modern monoliths of wealth and power.
 The films score also reflecting these two opposing worlds and the clash they inevitably bring.